luisito666/gorilla-test-IAC/README.md

-# HQIF terraform #
+# terraform #

-HQIF terraform has all infraestructure as code for the entire stack.
+terraform has all infraestructure as code for the entire stack.

 ### How do I get set up? ###